arubacao/stager/README.md

 - Append student names to folder names
 - Remove code committed after the deadline
 - Squash student commits into a single commit
+- Rename project names for better overview in Eclipse
 - Dead-simple and reusable configuration
 - Automatic build pipeline for cross-platform executables [(see here)](http://github.com/arubacao/git-bulk-dl/releases)